disgoorg/disgo/README.md

 ### [Lavalink](https://github.com/freyacodes/Lavalink)

 Is a standalone audio sending node based on [Lavaplayer](https://github.com/sedmelluq/lavaplayer) and JDA-Audio.
 Which allows for sending audio without it ever reaching any of your shards.
-Lavalink can be used in combinatio with [DisGolink](https://github.com/disgoorg/disgolink) for music Bots
+Lavalink can be used in combination with [DisGolink](https://github.com/disgoorg/disgolink) for music Bots

 Being used in production by FredBoat, Dyno, LewdBot, and more.